-- The funding available to the Board of Education has been insufficient to sustain service levels to students.
-This has constrained the School District's capacity to provide services that contribute towards improved student achievement and personal success. - Positions of leadership and the resources necessary to support capacity building have been reduced.
-While demands have continued to increase, there has been a reduction in the time allocated for these important positions and functions. - While we have developed an increased capacity to monitor progress and intervene more quickly when a student is at risk of not fulfilling graduation requirements, we are financially challenged to maintain the teaching and administrative staff to provide this important service to students.
+- The provincial grant available to the Board of Education has been insufficient to sustain service levels to students.
+This has constrained the School District's capacity to provide services that contribute towards improved student achievement and personal success. - Positions of leadership and the resources necessary to support capacity building have been constrained.
+While demands have continued to increase, there has been a reduction in the time allocated for these important positions and functions. - While we have developed an increased capacity to monitor progress and intervene more quickly when a student is at risk of not fulfilling graduation requirements, we are financially challenged to maintain the teaching, support and administrative staff to provide these important services to students.